BKK Designs Beached House Embedded into Terrain

 Side-bar-footer-forum

 The arrangement of spaces in this home is an experience of unfolding discovery at every turn you make.
 Achieving the origami touch and adopted in a land that isn't in Japan, this beached house resembles a village that has come up slowly over time.
-It's as if the house wasn't designed in one go, and that was the exact impression the architects aspired for.
+It's as if the house wasn't designed in one go, and that was the exact impression the architects aspired to.

-Discovery of spaces within the building is playful and exciting culminating from the spatial sequence realized during the conceptualization process.
-For someone who has never visited the house, it's impossible to tell which space and turn to expect in the interior of this home, but for the home owner living in the house everyday, it basically becomes a norm and with time it's easy to define the spaces even within your mind.
+Discovery of spaces within the building is playful and exciting, culminating from the spatial sequence realized during the conceptualization process.
+For someone who has never visited the house, it's impossible to tell which space and turn to expect in the interior of this home, but for the home owner living in the house everyday, it basically becomes a norm, and with time, it's easy to define the spaces even within your mind.

 If you're seeking a coastal retreat that seamlessly blends modern elegance with spectacular ocean views, Palm Beach by Affiniti Architects is a must-see gem that will leave you in awe.